Skip to content

 Finally, the current Composer versions are recorded as type=version_snapshot rows in the log for audit.

-All upgrade state lives in capell_upgrade_log.
+Upgrade step and version ledger state lives in capell_upgrade_log.
 Each row has:

 • type = step or version_snapshot